DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 = 1.1.2 =
 * Classic: Improved compatibility with BP Customizer settings when using the Nouveau template pack.
-* Classic: Fixed a bug with tab navigation in CBOX THeme options.
+* Classic: Fixed a bug with tab navigation in DOLLIE_SETUP THeme options.
 * Classic: Fixed an issues with making searches on BuddyPress directory pages.
 * OpenLab: Hide "Group Home" link from site navs when the group is inaccessible to current user.
 * OpenLab: Fixed bug with BuddyPress Docs edit mode.